Stress & Burnout

 You'll know whether it's working

-Your anxiety and mood might look fine on a questionnaire — that's often the case when you're functioning at a high level.
-So we measure what actually matters here: life satisfaction, flourishing, and self-compassion.
-They take a couple of minutes, and they let us track how you're actually doing over time — so we're working from data, not a hunch.
+Here, "better" is something we track, not just talk about.
+The catch with burnout is that the usual questionnaires can miss it — your anxiety and mood can look fine while you're running on empty — so we measure what actually matters here: life satisfaction, flourishing, and self-compassion.
+They take a couple of minutes, and they let us see how you're really doing over time.
+Data, not a hunch.

 Self-compassion especially.
-The way you talk to yourself when you fall short — that relentless inner standard — is often the engine under the irritability and the exhaustion, and it's exactly what a symptom checklist misses.
+That harsh inner standard is often the engine under the exhaustion and the irritability, and it's exactly what a symptom checklist misses.
 This isn't about being nicer to yourself; it's something we can name, work on, and actually measure — and when it eases, it tends to free up more than people expect.

 Common questions